Integrability from categorification and the 2-Kac-Moody Algebra: 2-graded integrability

 By the fact that $\rho$ is a homomorphism of Lie 2-algebras, we have $\rho([L,P]) = [\rho(L),\rho(P)]_C$ and hence again from the invariance of $\chi_V$. \end{proof}

 Note that the conservation of these trace polynomials is independent of the choice of the 2-representation $\rho$.
-However, what exactly is being conserved does depend on the representation --- it is the eigenvalues of the matrix representation $\rho(L)$.
+However, what exactly is being conserved does depend on $\rho$.
 The conservation of these eigenvalues can be understood as the notion of "2-graded integrability" that the 2-Lax pair in {\bf Definition \ref{2grlax}} affords.